MaksimLik/MaksimLik/README.md

 ### Hello everybody, I'm Max 👋

-✨Currently, I'm looking for an internship opportunity to apply my academic knowledge and skills in a ✨professional environment, work with industry professionals and get practical recommendations as I ✨approach the end of my academic journey.
+✨Currently, I'm looking for an internship opportunity to apply my academic knowledge and skills in a professional environment, work with industry professionals and get practical recommendations as I approach the end of my academic journey.

 🔭 I’m Computer Science student from Poland
 - Poznan University of Technology